AlexBautista/pizza-app/README.md

 Application to register Pizza Orders and display them in a web form On your machine withe Kubernetes installed simply:

-To run the application in a docker container with a persitent volume, simply
+To run the application in a docker container, simply:
 ```
 docker run -dp 8000:8000  balat2020/pizza-app:latest
 ```